Skip to main content

 Don't Chase Perfection from the Start

 Many startups become paralyzed trying to create the perfect product from the beginning.
-The success stories mentioned above demonstrate that what matters is launching a basic product and improving it over time based on real feedback.
-This philosophy of continuous improvement is more effective than the pursuit of initial perfection.
+The examples above show that what matters is launching a focused product and improving it over time based on real signals.
+Continuous improvement beats initial perfection when the first release is built to learn.

 Listen Carefully to Your First Users